andrecolon/andrecolon/README.md

 Experienced creative with a demonstrated history in working within various industries on branding, web development and marketing.
 Full stack web developer.

 - I’m currently working on ...
-React Movie Database [React, Redux,Styled Components]
+Mastering JavasSript
 - I’m currently learning ...
 Vue.js, Next.js
 - I’m looking to collaborate on ...
 Vue js, Redux, Next js
 - I’m looking for help with ...
 Firebase